 Sc No Water Requirement Scenario Theme Notes 1 Sc 1: Low growth Mfolozi Demonstrates that the shortfall can be met by increased water efficiency 2 Sc 3: Medium growth Mfolozi FT Demonstrates that the shortfall can easily be met by one significant scheme.
-The medium-term benefit of fast-tracking the first significant scheme is further demonstrated 3 Sc 4: High growth No Thukela Demonstrates how the shortfall can be met without using water from the Thukela River 4 Sc 4: High growth Non-conventional Demonstrates how the shortfall can be met by only non- conventional sources (no surface water) 5 Sc 4: High growth Worst case Demonstrates how the shortfall can be met in the worst-case scenario, i.e. taking worst-case climate change into account in addition to high growth in requirements 6 Sc 4: High growth Fast track Mfolozi Demonstrates how fast tracking of the Mfolozi scheme improves the water balance in the medium term 7 Sc 4: High growth Fast track Desalination Demonstrates how the fast tracking desalination improves the water balance in the medium term 8 Sc 4: High growth Fast track Thukela Middledrift Demonstrates how the fast tracking of the Thukela Middledrift Phase 1 scheme improves the water balance in the medium term 9 Sc 4: High growth Fast track Thukela Coastal Demonstrates how the fast tracking of the Thukela 55 Mł/d Coastal scheme improves the water balance in the medium term 10 Sc 4: High growth Early large desalination Demonstrates a revised Baseline with early introduction of a larger seawater desalination scheme 11 Sc 4: High growth Early larger desalination plus surplus storage Demonstrates a revised Baseline with early introduction of seawater desalination, and in addition with storage of 'surplus' Mfolozi River water in a larger Nseleni Dam 12 Sc 4: High growth Thukela Middledrift only Demonstrates how the shortfall can be met from phased Thukela Middledrift transfer schemes
+The medium-term benefit of fast-tracking the first significant scheme is further demonstrated 3 Sc 4: High growth No Thukela Demonstrates how the shortfall can be met without using water from the Thukela River 4 Sc 4: High growth Non-conventional Demonstrates how the shortfall can be met by only non- conventional sources (no surface water) 5 Sc 4: High growth Worst case Demonstrates how the shortfall can be met in the worst-case scenario, i.e. taking worst-case climate change into account in addition to high growth in requirements 6 Sc 4: High growth Fast track Mfolozi Demonstrates how fast tracking of the Mfolozi scheme improves the water balance in the medium term 7 Sc 4: High growth Fast track Desalination Demonstrates how the fast tracking desalination improves the water balance in the medium term 8 Sc 4: High growth Fast track Thukela Middledrift Demonstrates how the fast tracking of the Thukela Middledrift Phase 1 scheme improves the water balance in the medium term 9 Sc 4: High growth Fast track Thukela Coastal Demonstrates how the fast tracking of the Thukela 55 Mł/d Coastal scheme improves the water balance in the medium term 10 Sc 4: High growth Early larger desalination plus surplus storage Demonstrates the early introduction of seawater desalination, and in addition the storage of 'surplus' Mfolozi River water in a larger Nseleni Dam 11 Sc 4: High growth Thukela Middledrift only Demonstrates how the shortfall can be met from phased Thukela Middledrift transfer schemes